DigitalRune/MonoGame/README.md

 This MonoGame version is used by the [DigitalRune Engine](http://www.digitalrune.com/).

-This fork contains minor changes compared to the [official MonoGame repository](https://github.com/mono/MonoGame).
+This fork contains changes compared to the [official MonoGame repository](https://github.com/mono/MonoGame).
 It is planned to keep this fork close to the original MonoGame repository.
 Changes and bugfixes are submitted back to the MonoGame team to be included in the original MonoGame version.

 Important differences:

-* At the moment we do not use Protobuild to create the project files automatically.
-The modified project files are in the repository.
-Do not call Protobuild to override these changes.
 * The MonoGame assemblies are signed with a strong name.
-The strong name key file is included in the repository: DigitalRuneMonoGame.snk. <br/>
+The strong name key file is included in the repository: DigitalRuneMonoGame.snk.
-We know that it is not recommended to share a strong name key file publicly.
-However, the MonoGame repositories must have a strong name because many DigitalRune users need strong-named assemblies.
-At the same time users should be able to modify MonoGame when needed.

 ----------